 Based on our criminal justice system, a felony is punishable by more than a year of imprisonment or death.
 Because these property and drug crimes are obviously not serious enough to warrant capital punishment, offenders are usually subjected to many years of incarceration.
 These non-violent offenders take up jail space and use up state funds by being imprisoned longer than necessary.

 It would be very beneficial for California to implement this law.
 According to the California Voter Guide, the state would save hundreds of millions of dollars each year by reducing the charge of property and drug crimes to a misdemeanor, a less serious offense punishable by up to a year in jail and/or a fine, and as a result would reduce the populations of inmates by the thousands.
+With propositions such as these looking at these charges, those who have committed drug crimes might want to consider calling a drug crimes attorney to help them with their case.

 Those hundreds of millions of dollars saved would be put to great use by funding social services programs.
 A new state fund, The Safe Neighborhoods and Schools Fund, will receive all the annual savings earned from this new measure.
 The money will be allocated to reducing truancy and dropout rates in K-12 schools (25 percent of funds), victim services (10 percent of funds), and mental health and drug abuse treatment with the goal of keeping persons out of jail (65 percent of funds).